sigasi/sigasi_insights/content/manual/opening.md

 The first time you might need to pick a workspace and enable the *use this as default and do not ask again* option.

-## Xilinx ISE
+## AMD/Xilinx ISE

-To configure Sigasi Studio as default VHDL editor in Xilinx ISE:
+To configure Sigasi Studio as default VHDL editor in AMD/Xilinx ISE:

-1. In Xilinx ISE, Click **Edit \> Preferences** and **ISE General \> Editors**
+1. In AMD/Xilinx ISE, Click **Edit \> Preferences** and **ISE General \> Editors**
 2. Select **Custom** instead of **ISE Text Editor**
 3. If Sigasi Studio is on your path enter `sigasi.exe $1 +$2` (Windows) or `sigasi $1 +$2` (Linux).
    If Sigasi Studio is not on your path, use the absolute path instead.
 If there are spaces in this path, you need to enclose the path in curly braces .
 For example:`c:\\My\ Applications\sigasi\sigasi.exe $1 +$2`.

-{{< figure src="/img/manual/xilinxeditor.png" alt="Configuring Sigasi Studio as default VHDL editor in Xilinx ISE" >}}
+{{< figure src="/img/manual/xilinxeditor.png" alt="Configuring Sigasi Studio as default VHDL editor in AMD/Xilinx ISE" >}}

-If you now open any VHDL file in Xilinx ISE, Sigasi Studio will automatically open the selected file.
+If you now open any VHDL file in AMD/Xilinx ISE, Sigasi Studio will automatically open the selected file.

-You can find more info on configuring Xilinx ISE to work with external editors in the Xilinx documentation.
+You can find more info on configuring AMD/Xilinx ISE to work with external editors in the AMD/Xilinx documentation.

 ## HDL Designer